 Aquitard — A rock with limited permeability that allows some water to pass through it, but at a very reduced rate.

 Aragonite — An unstable form of calcium carbonate which changes into calcite.

-Ash — In Limestone Landscapes we use this term to mean small (less than 2 mm) fragments of rock and volcanic glass ejected during volcanic eruptions.
+Ash — Small (less than 2 mm) fragments of rock and volcanic glass ejected during volcanic eruptions.